the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-guideline.md

 ### Reciprocity

-All WGs within *The Turing Way* facilitate a reciprocal relationship with the wider community, as they represent a sustained engagement by community members on a topic or subject.
+All WGs within *The Turing Way* foster a reciprocal relationship with the wider community, representing sustained engagement by community members on a topic or subject.

-This engagement can take a variety of forms, and can look like:
+This engagement can take various forms, such as:
-- Using Community Calls like the Collaboration Cafe for WG meetings, discussions, and/or ongoing co-working
+- Using Community Calls like the Collaboration Cafe for WG meetings, discussions, and/or ongoing co-working.
-- Hosting Fireside Chats and/or separate events (in consultation with and supported by the core staff delivery team) on topics related to the WG activities
+- Hosting Fireside Chats and/or separate events (in consultation with and supported by the core staff delivery team) on topics related to the WG activities.
-- Documenting related practices and/or topics in *The Turing Way* guides, either in the Community Handbook or other ongoing guides within the project
+- Documenting related practices and/or topics in *The Turing Way* guides, either in the Community Handbook or other ongoing guides within the project.
-- Creating a new guide related to the topics covered in the WG
+- Creating a new guide related to the topics covered in the WG.
-- Collaborating with existing WGs on projects related to infrastructure, accessibility, translation or other themes
+- Collaborating with existing WGs on projects related to infrastructure, accessibility, translation, or other themes.

-At minimum, all WGs are required to participate in and contribute to the *The Turing Way* Community Forums.
+At a minimum, all WGs are required to participate in and contribute to the *The Turing Way* Community Forums.
 All community members are encouraged to attend these events.

 ### Transparency

 All WG activities should be documented transparently so that non-WG members (and even non-Turing Way community members!) can learn about the WG's activities and projects.

-This will help to address questions like:
+This will help address questions like:
-* How can more community members join in on WGs activities, or start their own?
+- How can more community members join in on WGs activities or start their own?
-* How visible are various WG's activities for the rest of the community?
+- How visible are various WG's activities for the rest of the community?
-* How can transparent reporting invite more people to participate in the conversation?
+- How can transparent reporting invite more people to participate in the conversation?

 ## Decision-making

 In principle, primary decision-making should lie with the WG team itself.
-However, they may be different types of decisions that might require different people from across the project for consultation and support.
+However, there may be different types of decisions that might require input from different people across the community and/or project delivery team for consultation and support.

-We recommend WGs to use the following questions to explore what kinds of decisions that may or may not require inputs, support or involvements from the project delivery team.
+We recommend WGs to use the following questions to explore what kinds of decisions may or may not require inputs, support, or involvement from the project delivery team:

-- What decisions does WG feel *empowered to take as an autonomous WG*? (for example, Accessibility WG develops accessibility guidelines)
+- What decisions does the WG feel *empowered to take as an autonomous WG*? (for example, Accessibility WG develops accessibility guidelines)
-- What decisions does the WG want to invite *consultation and support* from the broader community? (for example, Book Dash WG invites support from community in planning their next agenda)
+- What decisions does the WG want to invite *consultation and support* from the broader community? (for example, Book Dash WG invites support from the community in planning their next agenda)
-- What decisions WGs should involve *consultation and support* from the project delivery team or escalate to the leadership? (for example, Infrastructure WG will need input and approval when starting a new platform)
+- What decisions should WGs involve *consultation and support* from the project delivery team or escalate to the leadership? (for example, Infrastructure WG will need input and approval when starting a new platform)
-- What other decisions would WG want to make that don't fall under the above three categories?
+- What other decisions would WGs want to make that don't fall under the above three categories?